chenwang57/PFNet/README.md

 After uncommenting the test code `trainer.evaluate(is_pretrained=True, model_path='./experiments/LondonHW_15/2022-05-12-22-33-53/best_model')`, and changing the path `LondonHW_15/2022-05-12-22-33-53` of the test model, you can run `python run.py` to perform the test operation.

-We put the log files of the best result for GMAN, ASTGCN, Graph WaveNet, STG-NCDE, STGODE, and our PFNet on LondonHW and ManchesterHW under the folder `best_logs/`.

 ## Citation

 Please cite the following paper, if you find the repository or the paper useful.